TehhX/Learning-GLFW/README.md

 # Learning GLFW
-A repo to learn the GLFW library, alongside GLAD and OpenGL.
+A repo to learn the GLFW library, alongside GLAD, OpenGL and CGLM.
 Made to work crossplatform with Windows/Linux.
+MSVC is not currently supported, check.

 ## Repo Structure
 The root folder contains the gitignore, README, and license files, along with several folders which contain sub-projects and CMake files within them.
 All of the folders are their own application, completely seperate from one another, and teach a different thing in GLFW, e.g. EmptyWindow shows the most basic GLFW program, an empty window.
 It doesn't come with include/ or libs/.
-Read the below section for more info on third-party libraries etc.
+Read the below section for more info on third-party libraries etc. `lib-extension` is (usually) `.a` on Linux and `.lib` on windows for static libraries, and `.so` on Linux and `.dll` on Windows for shared/dynamic libraries.

 ## Installing nesessary files
 ### Before running any sub-project, make sure you have the following installed: